deanshi/CanaryAndroidApp/README.md

 Simple Android application with a "login" and a main page.
 The main page uses an Adafruit BLUE library that allows from communication using BLE to UART.
 The library is located at https://github.com/adafruit/Adafruit_Android_BLE_UART.
 It then currently connects to Parse and pushes the data to a Parse database.
-Bluetooth is a bit wonky, but overall works as stated.
+Bluetooth disconnects sometimes, but works as programmed most of the time.

 NOTE: ASB.iml should be Canary.iml, as ASB was a previous version, also please check out the